-It’s not smart to assume your student will be covered by existing policies, especially if they’re leaving home.
+It’s not smart to assume your student will be covered by existing policies, especially for students who are leaving home.
 Read through this rundown to find out what you need, and where you can save money.

 1. Car insurance

 There might also be a separate discount for good grades.
-The rules and size of these discounts vary by insurer and state, but a good-student discount, usually for a B average or better, is worth 10 percent to 15 percent, according to CarInsurance.com.
+The rules for and sizes of these discounts vary by insurer and state, but you often can get a price break if the student maintains a B average or better.

-There could also be cost implications for cars on campus.
-For example, attending college in a state that requires higher coverage levels can raise premiums, and so can moving a car from a rural to an urban setting.
+On the other hand, attending college in a state that requires higher coverage levels can boost premiums.
+So can moving a car from a rural to an urban setting.

 2. Health insurance

-A full-time student may be covered by your health plan until age 26, regardless of where they live, if they’re married, and whether they are financially dependent on you, thanks to changes from the Patient Protection and Affordable Care Act (aka Obamacare).
+A full-time student may be covered by your health plan until age 26, thanks to changes from the Patient Protection and Affordable Care Act, also known as Obamacare.

 3. Property insurance

-Students these days have a lot of valuable electronics: laptops, smartphones, iPads, Blu-Ray players, flat-screen TVs, gaming consoles.
+Students typically have a lot of valuables: laptops, smartphones, iPads, bicycles, flat-screen TVs and gaming consoles, to name just a few.
 And college campuses aren’t immune to fire, burglary and other tribulations.